Kentucky Department of Education: Kentucky Board of Education

-The Kentucky Board of Education was established 1838.
+The Kentucky Board of Education (KBE) was established 1838.
 The board consisted ex officio members with limited ability to function effectively as the members had other responsibilities within the state.
 The board's powers, at that time, included creating laws, establishing a course of study and choosing course texts, and control of funds and property.
 The Board of Education is responsible for granting certificates for high school graduates and teacher training.

 The Kentucky Board of Education consists of 11 members.
 The governor of Kentucky appoints the members, and they are confirmed by both the state House of Representatives and the Senate.
 The board members political affiliation is not considered in appointments.
 Board members must be at least 30 years old, have an associates degree or higher, and lived in Kentucky for at least three years.
 Each member serves for four years.
 Today the board's primary purpose is to make and adopt regulations and policies.

 The state Board of Education has power over all of the schools in the state.
 Local boards of education have power over each of the schools located within its district.
 Each district board deals with issues that are of interest to the district.

 There have been conflicts between the Board of Education and the Department of Education.
 The Kentucky Department of Education has jurisdiction over county boards.
 In November 2015 the Knox County Board of Education was investigated by the Kentucky Department of Education for violating Kentucky laws such as including personal matters in district rules that disrupt operations and providing free resources to independent schools.

-Positions
+Leadership

-Superintendent
+Superintendent of Public Instruction

-The 1838 law that established a Board of Education in Kentucky also called for the governor to select a superintendent to serve for a two-years term.
-A law passed in 1850 allowed the superintendent to serve for four years and be elected by the people.
-An 1891 law prohibits the re-election of superintendents.
+The 1838 law that established the Kentucky Board of Education also called for the governor to appoint a superintendent of public instruction to serve for a two-years term.
+Upon the ratification of the 1850 Kentucky constitution, the superintendent was made a constitutional officer elected to a four-year term.
+When the 1891 Kentucky constitution was ratified, like other constitutional officers, the superintendent was limited to nonconsecutive one terms.
+With the passage of KERA in 1990, all of the superintendent's duties and authorities were delegated to a newly created position known as the Commissioner of Education.
+Finally, in 1992 the office was formally abolished by a constitutional amendment.

-The superintendent approves the building of new schools, monitors spending, and ensures school administrations follow laws passed by the Board of Education.
-In 1893 the power of selecting books was given to the superintendent.
-Superintendents are required to work full-time in an office in Frankfort.

-Notable superintendents include John Cabell Breckinridge, the superintendent in 1849, and Lyman V. Ginger, the superintendent in 1974.
-The current superintendent is Dr. Jason E. Glass.
+Notable superintendents include Joseph J. Bullock, Benjamin Bosworth Smith, Robert Jefferson Breckenridge, John Grant Crabbe, Robert R. Martin, and James B. Graham.

+Commissioner of Education

+Following the transfer of authority and eventual abolishment of the office of Superintendent of Public Instruction, the Kentucky Commissioner of Education was made the chief state school officer.
+Until 2023, the Kentucky Board of Education directly appointed the commissioner typically following a search and interview process.
+With the passage of Senate Bill 107 during the 2023 Kentucky General Assembly, the commissioner would require the recommendation of the KBE as well as confirmation by the Kentucky Senate.

+The current Commissioner of Education is Dr. Robbie Fletcher.